heutelbeck/sapl-demos/sapl-demo-axon/README.md

 deny
 ```

-One of the effects this policy set has, is to change the decision every twenty seconds for nurses.
-For blood pressure, nurses have a time period where access is denied to the data stream, a period, where the data is not passed to the user without applying a categorisation filter, and finally a phase where the raw data is forwarded to the user.
+One of the effects of this policy set is changing the decision every twenty seconds for nurses.
+For blood pressure, nurses have a period where access is denied to the data stream, a period where the data is not passed to the user without applying a categorisation filter, and finally, a phase where the raw data is forwarded to the user.

-In this example, the matching ```@QueryHandler``` is secured with the ```@EnforceRecoverableUpdatesIfDenied``` which will drop events while access is denied, but will allow clients to react on access denied events.
+In this example, the matching ```@QueryHandler``` is secured with the ```@EnforceRecoverableUpdatesIfDenied``` which will drop events while access is denied but will allow clients to react on access denied events.

 ```java
 @QueryHandler